Goddard/Project-IE-4k/README.md

 ### Linux
 Whatever package manager you use, you will need gcc, cmake, git, libvorbis, sdl2, sdl2_mixer, sdl2_image, gtest, libvlc, vulkan headers, ninja

+Nvidia - libnvidia-ml-dev (ubuntu)
+AMD - nothing extra at this time
+Intel - intel-level-zero-gpu level-zero

 If you have an Nvidia GPU you will need cuda with nvml.
+AMD should work without intstalling extra packages, but we may use amdsmi in the future.
+Intel should work with intel level zero library.

 `./compile.sh`